 Andrew "Pete" McFadden serves on the Liberty track & field coaching staff, primarily working with the sprints (up to 800 meters) and relays.

-After serving in a part-time role during the 2007 season, he is working full-time with the Flames for a 11th consecutive season in 2018.
+After serving in a part-time role during the 2007 season, he is working full-time with the Flames for a 11th consecutive season in 2018 and was promoted to Associate Head Track & Field Coach in January 2018.

 Since McFadden joined the coaching staff, the Flames have won 33 Big South team championships and the men's squad captured back-to-back IC4A outdoor titles (2007 & 2008).